 The 'great deals'

-If you purchase a gift card or voucher from a cosmetic and beauty service provider check if there are any special conditions.
-Most gift cards and vouchers sold in NSW should come with a minimum expiry period of 3 years.
+If you purchase a gift card or voucher from a cosmetic and beauty service provider, check if there are any special conditions.
+Most gift cards and vouchers sold in NSW should come with a minimum expiry period of three years.

-Visit the Group buying and daily deals page for more information.
+Visit the Ways to shop and pay section for more information.

 Sales pitches and the hard sell

-Be aware that offers for ‘free’ consultations and makeovers can lead to pressure to purchase products that you might not want.
-It is illegal for salespeople to prevent you from leaving their premises, or to coerce you in any way into purchasing a product or service.
+Be aware that offers for ‘free’ consultations and makeovers can lead to pressure to purchase products you might not want.
 While extreme salespeople are in the minority, the use of high-pressure, bullying sales tactics may be more common and include: